Uncertainty quantification: Mathematical perspective

+The opinion triangles represent barycentric coordinate systems, where a subjective opinion is visualized as a blue dot, with a blue frame for associated values for Belief, Disbelief and E-uncertainty (epistemic), where Belief + Disbelief + E-uncertainty = 1.
+The blue frame also shows base rate (prior) and probability values.
+A-uncertainty (aleatoric) is greatest when the probability is P = 0.5.
+The Beta probability density function to the right of the triangles visualizes where on the scale [0, 1] the probability has the greatest density, i.e. where the probability presumably lies.
+See the subjective opinion online demo of uncertainty visualization.

 Types of problems

 There are two major types of problems in uncertainty quantification: one is the forward propagation of uncertainty (where the various sources of uncertainty are propagated through the model to predict the overall uncertainty in the system response) and the other is the inverse assessment of model uncertainty and parameter uncertainty (where the model parameters are calibrated simultaneously using test data).
 There has been a proliferation of research on the former problem and a majority of uncertainty analysis techniques were developed for it.
 On the other hand, the latter problem is drawing increasing attention in the engineering design community, since uncertainty quantification of a model and the subsequent predictions of the true system response(s) are of great interest in designing robust systems.

 Forward

 Uncertainty propagation is the quantification of uncertainties in system output(s) propagated from uncertain inputs.
 It focuses on the influence on the outputs from the parametric variability listed in the sources of uncertainty.
 The targets of uncertainty propagation analysis can be: